Why Do Emails Bounce? Soft Bounce vs Hard Bounce in Email Marketing

 What Are Soft Bounces in Email?

-Soft email are email bounces that you likely will be able to resend.
-They tend to be temporary, such as when a server is down or a recipient's mailbox is full.
+The definition of soft email bounce is a temporary failure to deliver an email.
+You'll likely be able to send it again.
+Causes include servers being down and recipients' emailboxes being full.
 Persistent soft bounces may eventually turn into hard bounces, so you'll want to monitor and manage both types.

 Examples of email soft bounces: